KingKredit/66146LangModel-/README.md

-Run the model by using the command - solara run server.py - in a terminal.
-The model is currently undergoing some functionality and aesthetit difficulties which will be fixed in due course
+This is the general repo for my language evolution model.
+Please refer to EvolutionModel.pdf to find the paper and research for the project which will help guide you through the code :)